 There is much in common when discussing Santa Claus-Christmas-Baby Jesus.
 For many Christians, Santa Claus is nothing but a secular (earthly or materialistic) distraction to the celebration of one of the greatest events in human history – the birth of Jesus Christ.
 But try as we might to disassociate Santa from Christmas, he is hard to ignore.
 His image is everywhere.
 So when the kids inevitably ask, “Who is Santa?” what do we say?
-As with any question from our children, we can use it as a teaching opportunity.
+And, as with any question from our children, we can use it as a teaching opportunity.

 The name Santa Claus is the English form of the Dutch name for St. Nicholas Sinterklaas.
-Though the modern Santa Claus is associated with a world of fantasy, the historical St. Nicholas was a godly man known for his charity and generosity.
+Though the modern Santa Claus is associated with a world of fantasy, the historical St. Nicholas was a godly man also known for his charity and generosity.

 St. Nicholas Day

 There is a wealth of stories about Nicholas’ life — many of them emphasize his kindness and generosity.
 Subsequently, after his death on December 6, a tradition of gift giving was begun in his honor.

 St. Nicholas Day is still observed on December 6th in many countries; and still in others, America included the practices associated with the day were combined with Christmas.
 For this reason, it seemed natural to many Christians that a holiday celebrating giving would merge with the birth of Christ, the greatest gift ever given to the world.
 Nevertheless, the merger happened to the dismay of many Christian leaders who thought that St. Nicholas started to draw too much attention away from Christ.
 Consequently, in Germany, parents were encouraged to teach their children that the Christ Child was the gift-giver.